dotnet-presentations/build-2025-lab305/1-Overview/README.md

 </BlazorWebView>
 ```

  - Open up the **MauiProgram.cs**, the starting point that configures the builder that creates the **MauiApp**.
 This is where your app services are created.
 Services used by the shared UI may need to be specific implementations depending on where it's running.
-In that case we can use the interface injection pattern.
+In that case, we can use the interface injection pattern.
 This template provides an example called **FormFactor** that returns information about the device the app is running on.

 ```csharp
 builder.Services.AddSingleton<IFormFactor, FormFactor>();